By Brad Burton, Founder & Editor·Updated June 2026·How we research this

 Compare your calculated benefit to state limits.
 Maximum weekly temporary disability benefits vary significantly:

 Minimum weekly benefits typically range from $20-$300 per week.
-If your calculation falls below the minimum, you receive the minimum.
-If it exceeds the maximum, you're capped at the maximum.
+Fall below the minimum?
+You receive the minimum.
+Exceed the maximum?
+You're capped there.

 Factor W-2 Employee Self-Employed Contractor